life-itself/web3/claims/is-bitcoin-currency.md

-# Can Bitcoin function as a currency?
+# Bitcoin can funtion as a currency